Justin-Bento/Marker/src/pages/posts/post-1.md

 layout: ../../layouts/Layout.astro
 title: 'Introduction to Journaling.'
 pubDate: 2022-07-01
-description: "Discover the benefits of journaling with pen and paper.
-We'll help you gather your supplies, find time to journal in your busy day, and show you creative ways to personalize your journal."
+description: "In this article, you'll discover what a journal is and how the act of journaling works.
+We'll explore the reasons why people choose to journal, diving into the various benefits it offers.
+As well as understand why this website was made."
 author: 'Justin Bento'
 image:
     url: 'https://docs.astro.build/assets/full-logo-light.png'